Families For Life | The complete checklist for legacy planning

 1. Start the conversation

-If you’re helping a loved one with their legacy planning, it’s good to ease into the conversation.
+Whether you are starting your own legacy planning or helping a loved one with their legacy planning, it’s good to ease into the conversation with the loved ones.
 Reassure them that legacy planning isn’t about giving up control.
-Rather, it’s about making sure their wishes are respected and carried out when it matters most.
+Rather, it’s about making sure wishes are respected and carried out when it matters most.
+Encourage them to inform who are chosen as Donee(s) and the reasons why.
+This will help to ensure all the loved ones understand the choices and reduce the likelihood of future disputes.

 2. Gather important documents

 We don’t want to be scrambling for important documents when the time comes.
-A good step is to keep them organised in one place and let a trusted family member, friend, or lawyer know where they’re stored.
-Alternatively, you can store important documents securely online with My Legacy vault.
+It is useful to keep them organised in one place and let a trusted family member, friend, or lawyer know where they’re stored.

-Use this checklist to help you find what you need:
+Use this suggested checklist to help you organise your important documents:

 Personal information